delawaremathguy/ShoppingList/README.md

 * I'd like to look at CloudKit support for the database, but probably separately, for my own use, although this  could return to public view if I run into trouble and have to ask for help.
 The general theory is that you just replace NSPersistentContainer with NSPersistentCloudkitContainer, flip a few switches in the project, add the right entitlements, and off you go. *I doubt that is truly the case*, and certainly there will be a collection of new issues that arise.

-* I should invest a little time on iPadOS.
+* I should invest a little time with iPadOS.
 Unfortunately, my iPad 2 is stuck in iOS 9, so it's not important to me right now.
 As a future option, though -- even though you probably don't want to drag an iPad around in the store with you -- you might want to use it to update the day's shopping list and then, via the cloud, have those changes show up on your phone to use in-store.

 *  I still get console messages at runtime about tables laying out outside the view hierarchy, and one that's come up recently of "Trying to pop to a missing destination." (current set-up is XCode 11.5, simulator & myiPhone on iOS13.5, and MacOS 10.15.5).
 Since I added contextMenus, I get a plenty of "Unable to simultaneously satisfy constraints" messages.
 I'm ignoring them for now, and I have already seen fewer or none of these in testing out XCode 12.
 Several internet comments  seem to be saying ignoring most of these messages is the right thing to do for now.